gabstopper/smc-python/smc/docs/pages/getting_started.rst

    engine = Engine('myvirtualfw').load()
    for node in engine:
-     result = engine.fetch_license() #try to find POS if result.msg:
+     result = engine.bind_license() #try to find POS, then dynamic license if not result.msg:
-       print result.msg 	#print fail message
-       if not engine.bind_license().msg:
        print "Success with auto binding of license"

 Controlling engines
 -------------------